tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 Later on in the version 2.5, WordPress raised the [error reporting](http://www.php.net/error-reporting) level to E_ALL, that will allow to see logs for Notices and Deprecation messages.

 ###### _Notes:_
-If you have this option turned on you might encounter problems with AJAX requests, this problem is related to Notices been printed on the output of the AJAX response, that **will break XML and JSON**.
+If you have this option turned on, you might encounter problems with AJAX requests, this problem is related to Notices been printed on the output of the AJAX response, that **will break XML and JSON**.

 #### `WP_DEBUG_LOG`
 When you use `WP_DEBUG` set to `true` you have access to this constant, and this will allow you to log your notices and warnings to a file.